edfus/file-server/README.md

 - `--config config_path`: The path to your preferred config location for retriving/creating/updating settings.
 - `--password passwd`: The optional password for encrypting and decrypting config file.
 Password set by the authorization prompt takes priority over this.
 - `--no-prompt`: Skip the prompts, use possible or default settings.
+- `--no-validate`: Do not check validity of pathnames.
 - `folder_name`: The first unpaired, non-option command line argument will be treated as the `folder_name`, if exists.
 Specifying `folder_name` will skip the prompts, serve what you want directly using possible or default settings.

 When a encrypted config is encountered, a `To recall your previous configuration, enter the password` prompt will always jump out regardless of the `"will-skip-prompts"` options being set or not.
 Specify `--password passwd` explicitly in this case.